TundraSoft/TundraLibs/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] Enhancement to existing module/library
 - [ ] New module/library
+- [ ] Integration with 3rd party library
 - [ ] Version bump of dependency

 **Additional context** Add any other context that needs to be conveyed to the